 It’s what’s going to help you pick up and place your various plants and landscape items.

-It’s especially important for terrariums with narrow openings that you can’t fit your hand through, but even open terrariums are much easier with the added dexterity of a precise grabbing tool.
+It’s especially important for terrariums with narrow openings that you can’t fit your hand through (especially super tiny terrariums), but even open terrariums are much easier with the added dexterity of a precise grabbing tool.

-In my opinion, the best grabbing tool is a pair of long steel curved aquascaping tweezers, like this inexpensive pair on Amazon.
+In my opinion, the best grabbing tool is a pair of long steel curved aquascaping tweezers – check them out on Etsy.

 They’re nice and long so you can reach the bottom of a terrarium with a narrow opening, and the curved tips are great for planting as you can slip them under branches and such.